nenavistnyy/Gnomintosh-Tahoe/README.md

-Take the extension settings shown in the picture.
-Download the theme and icons and unzip them, then go to the terminal and type cd folder name, then for the theme and icons, type ./install.sh
+Below there will be links with icons and themes.
+Download them according to the instructions on the same page where the icons and themes are.
+Then apply them.